IBM unveils Policy Lab, advocates ‘precision regulation’ of AI

 Finally, IBM says any action or practice prohibited by anti-discrimination laws should likewise be prohibited when automated decision-making system are involved.
 “Among companies building and deploying artificial intelligence, and the consumers making use of this technology, trust is of paramount importance,” continued Hagemann and Leclerc.
 “Companies want the comfort of knowing how their AI systems are making determinations, and that they are in compliance with any relevant regulations, and consumers want to know when the technology is being used and how (or whether) it will impact their lives.”

 IBM’s announcements come a day after Google and parent company Alphabet CEO Sundar Pichai called for AI to be regulated with “international alignment,” and a week after it was revealed that the European Commission is considering a five-year ban on facial recognition technologies.
 The White House earlier this month published its own proposed regulatory principles and urged Europe to “avoid heavy-handed innovation-killing models.”
-And in a comment to a reporter last September, Jeff Bezos said Amazon is drafting facial recognition regulation to pitch to lawmakers.
+In a comment to a reporter last September, Jeff Bezos said Amazon is drafting facial recognition regulation to pitch to lawmakers.
 Separately, Microsoft executives have called on lawmakers to investigate facial recognition and craft policies guiding its usage.

 State-level regulation of AI systems around the world is at best piecemeal, and companies have struggled to adopt lasting policies around development of the technology.
 Notably, Google dissolved an external ethics board designed to monitor its use of AI after just one week.